robot-stack-7/eden-nightly/README.md

 - **Replace** Build

 Shares the same application ID as the official Eden release.
 Installing this version will replace the official app on your device.
-It appears as "**eden**" on the home screen.
+It appears as "**Eden**" on the home screen.

 - **Coexist** Build

 Uses a nightly application ID, allowing it to coexist with the official Eden release.
-It appears as "**eden unofficial**" on the home screen, and "**Eden Unofficial**" on the main screen of eden.
+It appears as "**Eden unofficial**" on the home screen, and "**Eden Unofficial**" on the main screen of eden.

 - **Optimised** Build

 Using com.miHoYo.Yuanshen for application ID to enable device dependent features such as AI frame generation.
-It appears as "**eden Optimised**" on the home screen.
+It appears as "**Eden Optimised**" on the home screen.

 ---------------------------------------------------------------